GreyRook/code-with-style/example/integration-tests/README.md

 Structure your code in (page Objects)[https://nightwatchjs.org/guide#working-with-page-objects] (s, e.g. `pages/main.ts`)

-Assertions are used for testing special condition after some interaction with the front end.
-You can write your custom nightwatch assertions into the folder `assertions`.
-A example assertion file can be found in `assertions\elementCount.ts`.
+Assertions are used for testing special conditions after some interaction with the front end.
+You can write your custom Nightwatch assertions into the folder `assertions`.
+An example assertion file can be found in `assertions\elementCount.ts`.

 Interactions can be structured in custom commands. (s. e.g. `commands\addButton.ts`).